iman184/Wedding/README.md

 # Wedding
-A simple landing page using html and css and javascript , bootstrap and jequery
+A simple landing page using html and css and bootstrap but it is not responsive